 Yin/Yang: Yin features seated and reclining poses passively held 3-5 minutes and focuses on releasing deep connective tissue; this approach marries asana and meditation to create a very deep and quiet practice, suitable for all levels; Yang refers to vinyasa (flow); Half of class is devoted to each style.

 Meditation: Meditation and short reflection offered by the Monks of the Pacific Hermitage; see www.pacifichermitage.org for information about the monks; Freely offered.

 Vinyasa/Donation Only : Donations appreciated but not require.

 The Core: 10 to 15 minutes active warmup, 25 to 30 minutes of core work combining bracing/stabilization and movement, all based on Sports Science and Yoga Science, 15 minutes Yoga cool down, with long held passive stretches.

-Yoga for Seniors 55+: Gentle, therapeutic yoga and movement; focus on stretching, coordinating breath and movement, and developing present moment awareness within our practice.
-Class will end with a 15 minute guided meditation.
+Yoga for Seniors 55+: Gentle, therapeutic yoga, meditation and movement; focus on stretching, coordinating breath and movement, and developing present moment awareness within our practice.

 Sweat Your Prayers: life in motion through dance.